Archaeological excavation: Stratigraphic excavation

 Following this preliminary process of defining the context, it is then recorded and removed.

 Often, owing to practical considerations or error, the process of defining the edges of contexts is not followed and contexts are removed out of sequence and un-stratigraphically.
 This is called "digging out of phase".
 It is not good practice.

 After removing a context or if practical a set of contexts such as the case would be for features, the "isolate and dig" procedure is repeated until no man made remains are left on site and the site is reduced to natural.

+Strip, map and sample

+"Strip, map and sample" is a method of excavation applied in the United Kingdom to preserve archaeological remains by record in the face of development threats.
+It involves machine stripping an area, plotting observed features onto a site plan, and then partially excavating those features (sampling).
+The approach is undertaken when a site is to be destroyed by development and no satisfactory method of preserving archaeological remains in situ can be devised or adequate funding and time have not been factored into development project planning to allow for a full archaeological investigation.

 Tools and techniques

 Mechanical excavation

 This describes the use in excavations of various types and sizes of machines from small backhoes to heavy duty earth-moving machinery.
 Machines are often used in what is called salvage or rescue archaeology in developer-led excavation when there are financial or time pressures.
 Using a mechanical excavator is the quickest method to remove soil and debris and to prepare the surface for excavation by hand, taking care to avoid damaging archaeological deposits by accident or to make it difficult to identify later precisely where finds were located.
 The use of such machinery is often routine (as it is for instance with the British archaeological television series Time Team) but can also be controversial as it can result in less discrimination in how the archaeological sequence on a site is recorded.
 One of the earliest uses of earth-moving machinery was at Durrington Walls in 1967.
 An old road through the henge was to be straightened and improved and was going to cause considerable damage to the archaeology.
 Rosemary Hill describes how Geoffrey Wainwright "oversaw large, high-speed excavations, taking bulldozers to the site in a manner that shocked some of his colleagues but yielded valuable if tantalising information about what Durrington had looked like and how it might have been used."
 Machines are used primarily to remove modern overburden and for the control of spoil.
 In British archaeology mechanical diggers are sometimes nicknamed "big yellow trowels".